Listen To Our Most Recent Podcast Episodes As Soon As They're Live: Here!

 Specific Identification offers the most accurate record of actual inventory costs and profits, allowing the company to gauge the profitability of every single item.

-What truly matters is to stick with one method consistently, as this is crucial for both your business and IRS compliance.
+What truly matters is to stick with one method consistently, as this is crucial for both your business and IRS compliance during each accounting period.
+Inconsistent application of inventory accounting rules can create red flags for auditors and buyers alike.

 The Frequency of Recording Inventory